Close

 Account-based collection of VAT

-In the account-based collection method, Value Added Tax is calculated based on the value-added instead of using sale receipts.
+In the account-based collection method, VAT is calculated based on the value-added instead of using sale receipts.
 The tax is determined by the difference between revenues and allowable purchases, representing the value-added tax.

 Invoice-based collection of VAT